NaorTm/Block-Propagation-/README.md

 # Block Propagation Simulation

-This project simulates the propagation of a 1 MB block through a peer-to-peer network under two dissemination strategies:

-1. **Naive flooding** – every node that receives the full block for the first time immediately forwards it to all neighbors.
-2. **Two-phase (announce/request/block)** – a lightweight announcement is broadcast first; nodes that still need the block request it, then receive the full payload.

-Both simulations explicitly model edge latency and transmission time based on bandwidth and block size.
-Results report how quickly different fractions of the network receive the block as well as message volumes per protocol.
+This project models how a new block spreads through a decentralized P2P network.
+It connects a formal network model (graph topology, per-link latency and bandwidth) to simulated protocol behavior and measurable propagation metrics.

+Current scope:
+- Network topologies: random regular, scale-free (Barabasi-Albert), small-world (Watts-Strogatz).
+- Protocols: naive flooding and a two-phase announce/request/block flow inspired by Bitcoin.
+- Link characteristics: per-edge latency and bandwidth distributions with a transmission-time term.
+- Forwarding churn: optional per-node drop probability (nodes receive but do not forward).
+- Metrics: T50/T90/T100 propagation times and message counts per protocol.

 ## Quick start